harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/velocity-metrics-reports/ci-cd-reports.md

 Use the CI/CD job configuration change reports to understand how often job configuration updates happen, and which users maintain or make the most job configuration changes.

 * **CI/CD Job Config Change Count Report:** Overview of job config changes.
+The data is represented as a Bar chart and is only supported for Jenkins instances.
+This report supports drilldown view for detailed analysis.
 * **CI/CD Job Config Change Count Single Stat:** Report a single stat related to job config changes.
+The report does not support drilldown and it is only supported for jenkins instances.
 * **CI/CD Job Config Change Count Trend Report:** Daily, weekly, and monthly trends for job config changes.
+The data is represented as a Line chart and is only supported for Jenkins instances.

 ## SCM to CI/CD jobs reports